dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 There are 3 main code blocks reqiured for this:

-1. a modified retry_with_backoff function that tracks the max number of retries for all the EC2 nodes (that will be threads) that the process is working on
+##### 1. A modified retry_with_backoff function that tracks the max number of retries for all the EC2 nodes (that will be threads) that the process is working on

 ```
 import threading